jorishr/catacamp/README.md

 #### Docker, NodeJs and databases

-Clone the repo and run `npm install` to install all dependencies.
-See `Dockerfile` and `docker-compose.dev.yaml` for dev environment setup.
+See `Dockerfile` and `docker-compose.dev.yaml` for the details of the development environment setup.
 Overview: NodeJS v12.16.1, MongoDB v5, Redis v6.

 The app runs with a new local database.
 When empty and in development mode, the app will seed the database with some sample data.